Skip to main content

 For your data to move from vendor A (old employer) to vendor B (new employer), an explicit, legally sound data sharing agreement would need to be in place, predicated on your unambiguous written consent.
 This is not a standard industry practice.
 The business model of these vendors does not revolve around sharing participant data with competitors.

-Moreover, the liability associated with transferring sensitive without clear authorization would be immense.
+Moreover, the liability associated with transferring sensitive health information without clear authorization would be immense.
 The system is structured to be non-permeable by design, ensuring that each employer-sponsored health initiative operates within its own defined legal and data-security boundaries.

 What Is the Regulatory Framework Guarding Your Data?